Hanna07111/Machine-Learning-Project-2025/README.md

 | **3.
 Initial Selection** | [feature_engineering_v0.ipynb](./Feature%20Engineering/feature_engineering_v0.ipynb) | (Legacy) Initial feature selection using correlation analysis. |

 ## Models
-This repository provides .ipynb files for evaluating the performance of each model.
+This directory provides .ipynb files for evaluating the performance of each model.
-Before running any notebook, update the data path according to your environment.
+All experiments were conducted using a CPU / NVIDIA T4 GPU on Google Colab.

-All experiments were conducted using CPU / NVIDIA T4 GPU on Google Colab.
+**⚠️ Usage Note:** Before running any notebook, update the train/test data path according to your environment.

 ### Baseline
 | Model | Closed World | Open World |